 How to order supplies of PBS medicines

-An approved AHS must choose an approved supplier to provide PBS medicines.
-The approved supplier is a community or hospital pharmacy that is authorised to supply PBS medicines.
+An approved AHS must choose approved suppliers to provide PBS medicines.
+Approved suppliers are community or hospital pharmacies authorised under section 90 or section 94 of the National Health Act 1953 to supply PBS medicines.

-Requests for PBS medicines must be submitted to the approved supplier on an Aboriginal Health Services (AHS) pharmaceutical supplies request form.
-The approved supplier will claim reimbursement from us using the completed order form.
-If an approved supplier doesn't request an order using the approved form, PBS medicines can't be supplied.
+Requests for eligible PBS medicines must be submitted to the approved supplier on an Aboriginal Health Services (AHS) pharmaceutical supplies request and claim form.
+Approved suppliers also use this form for claiming.

 Electronic order form